CodyLyttle/SketchOverlay/README.md

 - To deliver an opensource alternative to subscription model onscreen drawing tools.
 - To familiarise myself with the DotNet MAUI development process.

 I've found the MAUI development process to be simple and rewarding as well as confusing and frustrating.
 My frustrations mainly stem from the fact that basic platform-specific functionality is not exposed through the primary API's and require a fair amount of research.
-With that said, I've obtained the know-how and implemented the basic features.
+With that said, I've obtained the know-how to implement the basic features.
 Except one...

 WinUI 3 (the windows specific MAUI implementation) lacks support for transparent borderless windows.
 This should have been the first feature to implement, as it's arguably the most important part of an overlay.